belindadunu/Deployment_1/Deployment1_Documentation.md

 **GitHub**
 Create a new repository

+Under the tab `Add file`, select `Upload files`.

-Upload files required for application to your GitHub repository.
+Upload files from your local server to your GitHub repository.

 **Jenkins**
 Log into your Jenkins server.